lil-Noam/R_Course_2024/final_project/README.md

 * It's a nice opportunity to experience what the human researchers in my lab do

 <br>
-### Research Questions: <br>
+### Research Questions:
-* Can MEGA score predict episodic (event) memory non-verbally?
+* Can MEGA score predict episodic (event) memory non-verbally? <br>
-* Which movie clips have the strongest anticipatory gaze effect, i.e which movies contribute most to MEGA score?
+* Which movie clips have the strongest anticipatory gaze effect, i.e which movies contribute most to MEGA score? <br>
 * Can we run the experiment in shorter time, using less movies, and still get the same effect?

 <br>